KajLin/KajLin.github.io/_posts/2017-11-14-open-graph.md

 {% highlight ruby %}
 og: title - The title of your object.
-og: type - The type of your object (for example - a website, blog post or video)
+og: type - The type of your object (website, blog post, video etc.)
 og: image- An image url which represents your object.
 og: url- The url of your object.
 {% endhighlight %}

 For my website I found it enough to use only these four required properties.
 If you have a larger website with more content you might want to add more properties to choose from.
-There are intact a lot of optional data you can add, like audio, site name, description etc.
+There are infact a lot of optional data you can add, like audio, site name, description etc.